 Synchronous vs. Asynchronous

 Slack is a great tool for facilitating instantaneous communication, but it can come at the cost of sustained productivity.
-The steady drumbeat of messages can quickly become a distraction.
+The steady drumbeat of messages can quickly become a distraction and disrupt work-life balance.
 Between homeschooling, dog walking, and grocery shopping for grandma, COVID life is already distracting enough.
 As such, leveraging Slack as a synchronous (real-time) versus an asynchronous (time-delayed) communication tool should be given careful consideration.

 You may want to commit to one type of use, or you may want to set guidelines for when Slack should be used in either fashion.
 For example, your company may want to treat Slack as an asynchronous tool for the first half of the day where folks aren’t expected to respond to Slack notifications right away.
 This will allow your team some dedicated heads down time and/or time to juggle other life happenings.
 Then, in the afternoon, you may transition to synchronous use where team members are expected to quickly respond to notifications in order to more instantaneously remove blockers and facilitate collaboration.

 Here at Knack (a totally awesome no-code development platform), we default to asynchronous use.
 Although this approach minimizes distractions, it can mean a delay between asking a question and receiving a response.
 However, since this expectation is explicitly set, team members can work and plan accordingly.
 Additionally, because we recognize the value of intentional synchronous use, we encourage Knackleheads to explicitly request synchronous Slack availability if/when needed.
 (Knacktale hour, our virtual happy hour, being one such example.)

 Slack is also great at facilitating both private direct messages and public messages with slack channels.
 This is another facet of Slack use that merits careful consideration.

 At Knack, we default to public posts (visible to all employees or in dedicated channels) for a number of reasons.
 Public posts…